 The promoters thought Mike would serve as a tomato can, a mere opponent for protected prospects, unaware of his extensive amateur boxing career (155 wins - 26 losses) in which he compiled numerous State and Regional Golden Gloves titles years earlier.
 Instead, the underdog became the crowd favorite and a local folk hero in Nashville after kayoing a string of foes in dramatic fashion.
 As his song “Honkytonk Hitman” tells his fans, he fought his way up the boxing ranks ‘fighting and singing.”

 The club fighter with the knockout punch quickly became a legitimate contender in boxing as his notoriety grew.
-Rodgers performance in the boxing ring along with his “movie star” good looks definitely helped grow his large fan base, but it was his charismatic personality that led to interviews on radio, television, and covered in magazines like “Ring” and “International Boxing Digest”, while also featured in published books like “Boxing’s Most Wanted”, “Fight the Good Fight”, and “The Encyclopedia of Combat Sports”.
+Rodgers performance in the boxing ring along with his “leading man” looks definitely helped grow his large fan base, but it was his charismatic personality and quick wit that led to his interviews on radio, television, and covered in magazines like “Ring” and “International Boxing Digest”, while also featured in published books like “Boxing’s Most Wanted”, “Fight the Good Fight”, and “The Encyclopedia of Combat Sports”.
 His “Honkytonk Hitman” persona was even showcased on the front page of the sports section in a featured article for “The Tennessean” newspaper in Nashville.

 Mike Rodgers went from fighting in bars and fairgrounds to filled arenas on cards for HBO Boxing.
 Legendary boxing trainer of Mike Tyson, Kevin Rooney, worked Rodgers’ corner the night he reached the pinnacle of his boxing success by viciously destroying Art Jimmerson in a 2nd round KO to win the WBF World Cruiserweight Championship.
 Those knowledgeable about combat sports may know that Jimmerson was not only a world class boxer but also the first professional opponent in the octagon for mixed martial arts legend Royce Gracie back in the first UFC.